matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 Despite the differences, the fee model is quite similar to one of Ethereum.
 The same as for Ethereum, the most costly will always be the storage changes.
 One of the advantages of ZK Rollups over Optimistic Rollups is that instead of publishing all the transaction data, ZK Rollups can publish only state diffs.

-As already said, if you update the same storage slot 10 times in a single block, only one update will be published on Ethereum and so you will be charged for storage change only once.
+As already stated, if you update the same storage slot several times in a single block, only the last update will be published on Ethereum, and so you will be charged for storage change only once.
 But it goes beyond simple storage slots.
 Let's say that you have a DEX and a `PairFactory` factory for different `Pair` pools.
 The contract bytecode of `Pair` needs to be published only when the first instance is deployed.
 After the code of the `Pair` was published once, the subsequent deployments will only involve changing one storage slot -- to set the contract code hash on the newly deployed `Pair`'s address.

 So the tips to make the most out of the zkSync fee system are the following:

 - **Update storage slots as little as possible.** Cost for execution is a lot smaller than the cost of storage updates.
-- **Reuse as many storage slots as possible.** Only the state diff is published to Ethereum.
+- **Reuse as many storage slots as possible.** Only the state diff is published on Ethereum.
 - **Users should share as many storage slots as possible.** If 100 users update a storage slot of your contract in a single block, the diff will be published only once.
 In the future, we will introduce reimbursement for the users, so that the costs for updating shared storage slots are split between the users.
-- **Reuse contract code if possible.** On Ethereum, avoiding constructor parameters and putting them into constants allows for some gas cost reduction upon deployment.
+- **Reuse contract code if possible.** On Ethereum, avoiding constructor parameters and putting them into constants reduces some of the gas cost upon contract deployment.
 On zkSync the opposite is true: deploying the same bytecode for contracts, while changing only constructor parameters can lead to substantial fee savings.

 ## Contract deployment